geerlingguy/beast-challenge/README.md

 ## Countdown app

-The Countdown app (inside `countdown-app/`) runs on a central server that manages game state, provides output for a display, and provides controls to manage game state (e.g. setting the time interval for a button press, resetting timers).
+The Countdown app (inside `countdown-app/`) runs on a central server that manages state, provides output for a display, and provides controls to manage state (e.g. setting the time interval for a button press, resetting timers).

 The Countdown app is a Flask app built with Python.